microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/exactOptionalPropertyTypes.md

 ---
 display: "exactOptionalPropertyTypes"
-oneline: "Differentiate between undefined and not present when type checking"
+oneline: "Differentiate between undefined and not present when type checking."
 ---

 With exactOptionalPropertyTypes enabled, TypeScript applies stricter rules around how it handles properties on `type` or `interfaces` which have a `?` prefix.